stanchan/vendor_deps/packagecloud/README.md

 `yum_globalconfig` resource to set a custom cachedir.
 If you do set a custom `cachedir`, you should make sure to setup packagecloud repos after that resource is set so that the GPG keys end up in the right place.

+## Changelog

+packagecloud cookbook versions 0.0.19 used an attribute called `default['packagecloud']['hostname']` for caching the local machine's hostname to avoid regenerating read tokens.

+This attribute has been removed as it is confusing and in some edge cases, buggy.

+Beginning in 0.1.0, you can use `default['packagecloud']['hostname_override']` to specify a hostname if ohai is unable to determine the hostname of the node on its own.

 ## Credits
 Computology, LLC.